The Friends for Asia

 While there are many free maps that can be found throughout Chiang Mai in tourist areas and travel agencies, none of them compare with the well-known Nancy Chandler's Map of Chiang Mai now in its 20th edition.
 This map is for sale in bookstores throughout Chiang Mai as well as online at Amazon.
 The map is not cheap, around 250 THB these days.
 However, for an additional 40-50 THB, bring the map to the Jarus printing/copy shop just north of the Three Kings Monument (Ratchawithi road), and they can seal it in a durable plastic, to make the map last a lot longer.

-This article on What to Do in Chiang Mai, Thailand initially published by Friends for Asia at it’s Volunteer Thailand website.
+This article on What to Do in Chiang Mai, Thailand initially published by Friends for Asia at its Volunteer Thailand website.